 Mark Brutzkus has worked with leading consumer product companies in the apparel, footwear, beauty care, home furnishing, food, consumer electronics and retail industries.
 Mark’s practice advises clients in their corporate, commercial, intellectual property, finance, transactional, insolvency, e-commerce and sourcing concerns, Mark has the requisite unique, industry-specific experience to assist clients with navigating the best paths to success.
-Year after year, Mark brings his wealth of legal and industry knowledge to every deal and dispute his clients face.
-In addition, Mark continues to build strong relationships with apparel, footwear and retail professionals so he can employ every tool possible to achieve the best results for those who hire him.
+Year after year, Mark brings his wealth of legal and industry knowledge to every deal and dispute facing his clients.
+In addition, he continues to build strong relationships with professionals in the consumer product universe so he can employ every tool possible to achieve the best results for those who hire him.

-Mark is a recognized leader among apparel and garment professionals and in educational programs within the professional community.
+Mark is a recognized leader among apparel professionals and in educational programs within the professional community.
 He is a lecturer at the University of Southern California Business Expansion’s Apparel Industry Entrepreneur program and at UCLA Extension management classes.
-He worked to create the Contractor Compliance Certification Program as a Coalition of Apparel Industries board member.

-Mark is a former President of the City of Hope Apparel Industries Group, which raises funds for the cancer treatment center, and an active member and leader of several apparel industry associations and philanthropic organizations.
+Mark is a former President of the City of Hope Apparel Industries Group, a National Trustee for National Jewish Health, and an active member and leader of several apparel industry associations and philanthropic organizations.
 He is also a Fellow of the American Bar Foundation.